Circuits of Recognition

 From Community Projects to Field Consciousness

 Viewing CWB through the lens of field-building clarifies both its promise and its limits.
-Transformation does not result from multiplying projects but from reorganizing the infrastructure of recognitionthat binds them.
 Practitioners often describe their work in infrastructural terms — ecosystems, pipelines, scaffolds — yet do not always stop to analyze the power dynamics embedded in those infrastructures.
 Politicizing field-building makes these dynamics explicit.
+Transformation may result from multiplying projects, but also from forging the circuits of recognition that rewrite and expand those infrastructures.

 For practitioners, the implication is to cultivate field consciousness.
 This underscores an awareness that every project is embedded in, and helps reproduce, a wider configuration of power and meaning.
 Cooperative developers, funders, and policymakers alike act as field strategists whether they are conscious of it or not.
 Decisions about language, metrics, and partnerships determine whether the field stabilizes as an affirmative technocracy or transforms into a wellspring for transformation.